linode/apl-docs/docs/for-devs/console/netpols.md

 If type `Egress` is selected:

-3. Add the Fully Qualified Domain Name (FQDN) or the IP address of the external endpoint Pods in the Team are allowed to connect to
+3. Add the Fully Qualified Domain Name (FQDN) or the IP address of the external endpoint.

-4. Add the Port number (between 1 and 65535)
+4. Add the Port number (between 1 and 65535).

-5. Select the Protocol (HTTP, HTTPS or TCP)
+5. Select the Protocol (HTTP, HTTPS or TCP).